 Location: Piz 5, 39040 Alpe di Siusi

-Rauchhütte is a mountain hut restaurant well-known for their excellent selection of wine, delicious food, and friendly service.
+Rauchhütte is a gourmet mountain hut restaurant well-known for its excellent selection of wine, delicious food, and friendly service.

 Rauchhütte is closed on Wednesdays.